 Community Participation and Inclusion: To coordinate the usage, maintenance, and sustenance of borehole, we have committees.
 Apart from this, we train community members (men and women) to handle technical faults that may occur with time.

 Come forward to nurture life through water: You can become a part of serving the needy people by donating as much as you can for drilling of a borehole in a community or by sponsoring a community project.
-You can also start a fund raising campaigns.
+You can also start a fund raising campaign.
 Your little efforts could make all the difference in the world.

 Choose life!
 Give water!